barrage/ragu-chat-api/README.md

 connection will be instantly closed with the reason: `Policy Violation`.

 For a full list of session messages and their formats, see [MESSAGES.md](docs/MESSAGES.md).

-## Specialists

-Specialists are agents that are configured for particular integrations.
-They are not customizable in the same sense chat agents are.
-These agents perform specific workflows with downstream applications by utilising predefined tools ( agent functions).
-Specialists can be enabled by setting the corresponding feature flag in the `application.conf` file via the `features.specialists` properties.
-See [JIRAKIRA.md](docs/JIRAKIRA.md) for an example of a specialist.

 ## WhatsApp